cosmos/cosmos-sdk/docs/guide/key-management.md

 ]
 ```

+to get machine readable output.

-If we want information about a specific key:
+If we want information about one specific key, then:

 ```
 basecli keys get charlie --output json